How to Clean a Glass Stove

-If you’re left with stubborn bits of burnt-on debris on your glass cooktop after this process, repeat steps 3 and 4 above, then cover the surface with warm wet towels or paper towels and let them sit for about 30 minutes.
+If you’re left with stubborn bits of burnt-on debris on your glass cooktop after this process, repeat step 3 above, then cover the surface with warm wet towels or paper towels and let them sit for about 30 minutes.
 Take the towels off, then use the cooktop scraper to remove remaining softened food debris.
-Then complete steps 5-7.
+Then complete steps 4-5.

 Never Use these Items to Clean Your Glass Top Stove

 The following items are no-no’s when it comes to cleaning your glass top stove:

 - Steel wool

 - Chlorine bleach